csesoc/comp1511-revision-t1-2022/8-wordle/README.md

 ## Problem Statement

-For the purpose of this question, the rules of Wordle are as follows:
+Wordle is a web-based word game.
+For the purposes of this question, the rules of Wordle are as follows:

 - There are $N$ allowed words, which are all 5 letters long and have **no repeated letters**.
 That is, each word contain 5 different letters.
 - One of these words is the **answer**.
 - You can make a **guess**, where you guess one of the allowed words.
-For each letter in your guess, you are told if this letter appears in the same spot in the answer (green, repesented by `G`), a different spot in the answer word (yellow, represented by `Y`), or does not appear in the answer word (grey, represented by `.`).
+For each letter in your guess, you are told if this letter appears in the same spot in the answer word (green, represented by `G`), a different spot in the answer word (yellow, represented by `Y`), or does not appear in the answer word (grey, represented by `.`).

 For example, if the correct word is `MONTH`, and you guessed `CLOTH`, then the response would be `..YGG`, because

-- `C` does not appear in `MONTH`, giving `.`
+- `C` does not appear in `MONTH`, giving `.`.
-- `L` does not appear in `MONTH`, giving `.`
+- `L` does not appear in `MONTH`, giving `.`.
-- `O` does appear in `MONTH`, but in a different position to where it appears in `CLOTH`, giving `Y`
+- `O` does appear in `MONTH`, but in a different position to where it appears in `CLOTH`, giving `Y`.
-- `T` appears in `MONTH`, in the same position as it appears in `CLOTH`, giving `G`
+- `T` appears in `MONTH`, in the same position as it appears in `CLOTH`, giving `G`.
-- `H` appears in `MONTH`, in the same position as it appears in `CLOTH`, giving `G`
+- `H` appears in `MONTH`, in the same position as it appears in `CLOTH`, giving `G`.

-Note that these are the same as the official wordle rules, except that in the real game repeated letters are allowed.
+Note that these are the same as the real Wordle rules, except that in the real game repeated letters are allowed.

 You have made $K$ guesses so far.
-Given these guesses and the reponses to these guesses, which words could be the answer?
+Given these guesses and the responses to these guesses, which words could be the answer?

 ## Input Format